Sheehan School Core Four Values

 Dear Sheehan Families,

 We have a very simple way for you to sign up to volunteer in the Sheehan lunchroom this year!
-Please click on the following link http://www.signupgenius.com/go/4090E49A4A622A0F94-lunchroom.
+Please click here to volunteer.
 This link will bring to "signupgenius".
-Once there, you can choose which day you would like to come in to volunteer.
+Once there, you can choose which day you would like to come into volunteer.
 Once you click on the day, just go to the bottom of the page and click "submit and sign up".
 If you'd like to volunteer only during your child's lunch time, that is perfectly fine!
 Next to the day you volunteered, just put in a note in the "My Comment" column.
 We look forward to seeing you.